 The Yugoslav Wars raged between 1991 and 2001.
 It is estimated that 140,000 civilians lost their lives and more than 4 million people were displaced.
 Inexcusable atrocities and war crimes occurred during this period affecting millions of innocent people.
 It also resulted in the breakup of the country of Yugoslavia.

-So, it is no surprise that a group of fans that lived through those dark ages are now feared as one of the most violent set of football fans in Europe.
+So, it’s no surprise that a group of fans that lived through those dark ages are now feared as one of the most violent sets of football fans in Europe.

-FK Sarajevo play their football in the Bosnian leagues.
-The club’s hooligan faction is labelled the Horde Zla (Horde of Evil) and have been guilty of rioting with rival team supporters and even stabbing two fans belonging to rival club Partizan Belgrade.
+FK Sarajevo play in the Bosnian leagues.
+The club’s hooligan faction is labeled the Horde Zla (Horde of Evil) and have been guilty of rioting with rival team supporters and even stabbing two fans belonging to rival club Partizan Belgrade.

 The history of Bosnia has often been an influential factor in the group’s violence levels towards opposition fans.